Our daily TV listings have a new, digital look beginning this week.

 Several stations also have digital subchannels, including 4.2, MyNetwork TV; 6.2, SWX (sports/weather); 6.3, Universal Sports; 7.2, PBS World; 7.3, Create TV; and 28.2, THIS Spokane TV (movies/sitcoms).

 If you’re on cable or satellite, these digital channels may appear under different channel numbers.
-Check your provider’s program listings; a program guide also appears in the TV Week book in Sunday’s Spokesman-Review, and will list the digital channels starting next Sunday.
+Check your provider’s program listings; a complete program guide also appears in the TV Week book in Sunday’s Spokesman-Review.

 Questions?
 Comments?
 Call Features Editor Rick Bonino at (509) 459-5068 or e-mail email@example.com.